 Over 70 million users after 3 years of operations

 The app aims to foster this group cohesion by reinforcing this feeling of belonging to a community once registered on the app.
-To achieve that, Xiaohongshu uses the power of its database to generate customized content to users, according to their tastes and expectations.
+To achieve that, Xiaohongshu uses the power of its database to generate customized content for users, according to their tastes and expectations.

 A platform to send useful information

 As the founder of Xiaohongshu, Miranda Qu (Qu Fang) said: “Little red book is an entrance for a new way of life” and thinks that doing only cross-border e-commerce or vertical e-business is riskier.
 She also noticed the huge consumers’ need for shopping information.
-That why she is working to guarantee the frame of Xiaohongshu, which consist to be useful.
+That is why she is working to guarantee the frame of Xiaohongshu, which consist to be useful.

-What’s the strategy of xiaohongshu?
+What’s the strategy of Xiaohongshu?

 Advertising and e-commerce are the most common ways to gain traffic.
 However only e-commerce can improve a give a real user experience.
-According to the little red book’s founder, the division of labour is that “the E-commerce part is responsible for making money, while the content section is responsible for being lovely”.
+According to the little red book’s founder, the division of labor is that “the E-commerce part is responsible for making money, while the content section is responsible for being lovely”.

 Promotion via celebrities

 Xiaohongshu collaborated with a very hot Chinese variety show “Idol producer” to promote its brand.
 This attracted time lot of discussions boosted its visibility and generated new users on its platform.